If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I did.
 I’m right here.’

 ‘I can’t teach you right before the task begins.
-You’ll need your strength for the competition and blood magic is demanding field.
-It’s sacrifice based, after all.’
+You’ll need your strength for the competition and blood magic is a demanding field.’
 The snake slithered around Salazar’s neck and settled on his right shoulder.

 ‘You can’t even teach me about the theory?’
 Harry asked

 ‘There’s not much point, is there?
 Magic is best learnt practically and actively, not listening to a painting.’

 Harry shoved Secrets of the Darkest Arts to one side and sat on the edge of the desk.
 ‘Well, we’ve got a little bit of time.’

 ‘What is the task?’
 Salazar asked.

 ‘I have no idea.’
 Harry shrugged.
 ‘I think it’s probably meant to be a surprise.’